 The trail head is at 28th Street and Wyoming Avenue for cross-country skiing.
 Skijoring is permitted on Chase's point, see details and a map under "skijoring" section below.

 The City of Superior is proud to offer 26 kilometers of cross-country ski trails, beginner to advanced in the beautiful Superior Municipal Forest.
-You may buy a daily permit at the trail head or purchase a season pass, either at the trail head or at the Government Center.
+You may buy a daily permit at the trail head or purchase a season pass, either at the trail head at the Government Center or Northwest Outlet.

 The Superior Municipal Forest is comprised of 4,400 acres of forest and natural habitat, making it the third largest forest within a city in the nation.
 It is the best remaining example of a boreal forest (conifers and hardwood, including white and red pine, balsam, cedar, black spruce, white birch, and aspen) in the state of Wisconsin.
 Our forest is a beautiful place to ski!
 We offer the following trails, for skiers of all abilities: